department of Psychiatry and Behavioral Science

 Q: What is the department's approach to work hour reform?

 A: We have a no-tolerance policy regarding work hour violations.
-Any duty hour violations that are reported are acted upon to ensure that problems do not recur.
-We ensure interns do not stay for more than 26 continuous hours.
+Any duty violations are reported immediately and are acted upon to ensure that problems do not recur.
+We use New Innovations to log duty hours and vacation time.

 Q: Are meals provided?

 A: Money for meals is provided for when you are on call.
 Additionally, there is a resident suite that contains call rooms, computers, snacks and beverages.

 A: The Department provides a long white coat to all house staff.
 You can request a new one every year.

 A: You can get a set of Temple scrubs from the main hospital, but it is recommended to have more than one.

 A: Yes, they are in the resident suite.
 Locks are not provided.